 The focus of nursing care planning in clients with cryptorchidism (undescended testes) is to provide preoperative and postoperative care, give emotional support regarding body image, decrease anxiety, and prevent the occurrence of complications.

-Here are three (3) nursing care plans (NCP) for Cryptorchidism:
+Here are three (3) nursing care plans (NCP) and nursing diagnosis (NDx) for Cryptorchidism:

 Anxiety: Vague uneasy feeling of discomfort or dread accompanied by an autonomic response.